sous-chefs/rvm/README.md

 The default is an empty hash.

+## `upgrade`

+Determines how to handle installing updates to the RVM framework.
+There are currently 3 valid values:

+* `none`: will not update RVM and leave it in its current state. **Note** that this is the default.
+* `latest`: runs `rvm get latest` which downloads and installs the latest *"stable"* RVM release listed by [http://rvm.beginrescueend.com/releases/stable-version.txt](http://rvm.beginrescueend.com/releases/stable-version.txt).
+* `head`: runs the infamous `rvm get head` which clones (via git) and installs the latest RVM repository HEAD.

 ## `root_path`

 The path prefix to RVM in a system-wide installation.
 The default is